Deep Soil Mixing

 Ground Investigation & Column Design

-Soil sampling and laboratory testing define native soil properties.
+Soil sampling and laboratory testing define soil properties.
 Binder type and dosage are confirmed through mix design testing.
 Column layout (isolated, grid, or continuous wall) is designed to meet the specific load or cut-off requirement.

 Step 2